 at 1.6.2022 (national prison administration)

 |Prison population rate (per 100,000 of national population)|| |

-based on an estimated national population of 56.5 million at end of mid-2017 (from Statistics South Africa figures)
+based on an estimated national population of 60.56 million at beginning of June 2022 (from Statistics South Africa figures)

 |Pre-trial detainees / remand prisoners (percentage of prison population)|| |